FDA approves antibody to protect infants from RSV - Local News 8

 “I would say any strategy that we can use to help prevent RSV and infants is a great one,” Dawkins said.
 “So if moms are able to be vaccinated to hopefully protect their newborns, that’s great.
 Or if the babies are able to be given this antibody, also great, and I think there is some evidence that they work together.”

-“Nirsevimab is really the first that’s going to be able to offer the protection for all infants, sort of irrespective of when they’re born because there’s the flexibility in the timing of the administration,” Greenberg said in an interview with CNN.
+“Nirsevimab is really the first that’s going to be able to offer the protection for all infants, sort of irrespective of when they’re born, because there’s the flexibility in the timing of the administration,” Greenberg told CNN.

 In the clinical trials that led to its approval, nirsevimab was about 70% effective at cutting the risk that a baby would need a doctor’s visit for RSV, and it was about 78% effective at preventing hospitalizations due to RSV compared with a placebo, according to an FDA analysis.